-There are several reasons why you want to get to a location for sunset photography early.
+There are several reasons you want to get to a location early.
 First, the light is better earlier in the day.

-If you’re photographing at sunset and you’re facing west, then the light will be behind you at first.This is perfect because the sun will be behind your subject and it will create nice backlighting on your subject (although if there are any clouds in the sky then this won’t work).
+If you’re photographing at sunset and you’re facing west, then the light will be behind you at first.This is perfect because the sun will be behind your subject and it will create nice backlighting (although, if there are any clouds in the sky then this won’t work).

-As a photographer, I have to be ready to capture anything.
-I may have to be at a location before sunrise and stay after sunset.
+As a photographer, you have to be ready to capture anything.
+You may have to be at a location before sunrise and stay after sunset.

 These tips are perfect for those who want to capture this beautiful time of day and don’t know where to start.

-Location.
-Location.
-Location.’Location is very important for sunset photography because you want an interesting background for your shots says Michael Zeiler, editor of The View From 543.’You want it to either be a silhouette or part of an interesting landscape.’
+“Location is very important for sunset photography because you want an interesting background for your shots,” says Michael Zeiler, editor of The View From 543. ’You want it to either be a silhouette or part of an interesting landscape.’

 Plan Ahead.’Take the time to plan your shot,’ says Zeiler.